 Aloe Barbadensis Leaf (Aloe Vera)

-Aloe vera is a perennial succulent that’s been used medicinally (and cosmetically) for thousands of years—and yes, even Cleopatra used it in her beauty routine (source).
+Aloe vera is a perennial succulent that’s been used medicinally (and cosmetically) for thousands of years—even Cleopatra used it in her beauty routine (source).

-Although it mostly consists of water, it’s also chock-full of vitamins, enzymes, minerals, and more—some of which are antioxidants.
+Although it mostly consists of water, it’s also chock-full of vitamins, enzymes, and minerals—some of which are antioxidants.

 Vitamin E + Ferulic Acid

-Both Vitamin E and Ferulic Acid are antioxidants.
-They’re popularly added to Vitamin C serums to provide an extra layer of sun protection—one study found that it was really effective in reducing thymine dimer mutations (aka mutations that are associated with skin cancer) (source).
+One study even found that it was effective in reducing thymine dimer mutations (aka the mutations that are associated with skin cancer) (source).

 Needless to say, these antioxidants are meant to be used in addition to—not in place of—your daily sunscreen.